A cost-benefit analysis of cross-lingual transfer methods: Methodology

 \subsection{Translate-train}

 Typically, a high-quality NLP system is fine-tuned on a large and diverse dataset.
 However, many of such datasets are only available in a few languages like English and Chinese.
-One strategy is to translate these datasets using a publicly available automatic translator, such as Marian-NMT~\citep{mariannmt}, and fine-tune an NLP model on the translated dataset.
+One strategy is to translate these datasets using an automatic translator and fine-tune an NLP model on the translated dataset.

-These translation models generate high-quality translations at a much lower cost than paid APIs such as Google Translate~\citep{lopes2020lite}.
 The advantage of this approach is that the translation needs to be done only once, thus there is no extra cost at inference time.
 Among the disadvantages, there are the cost of translating the entire training dataset, artifacts introduced during translation~\citep{artetxe2020}, and constraints in the input-output format of some tasks such as extractive QA (more on that in Section~\ref{sec:dataset_translation}).